CostaLab/PILOT/docs/source/Patients_sub_group_detection.md

 ##### Cell-type selection.
 <div class="alert alert-block alert-info">
-Importantly, we determine which cell type derives the disease from the first stage to the second stage by detecting cell types having statistically significant changes between two sub-groups.
+Importantly, we determine which cell type derives the disease from the first stage to the second stage by detecting cell types have statistically significant changes between two sub-groups.
 This is done using Welch’s t-test, which is appropriate for unequal variances in two groups of samples.

 Based on the adjusted p-value threshold you consider, you can choose how statistically significant the cell types you want to have.